MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Migrate Spring Cloud Vault secrets to Azure KeyVault

-Secrets can be injected directly into applications through Spring by using the [Azure KeyVault Spring Boot Starter](/azure/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).
+You can inject secrets directly into applications through Spring by using the [Azure KeyVault Spring Boot Starter](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).

 > [!NOTE]
-> Migration may require renaming of some secrets.
+> Migration may require you to rename some secrets.
 Update your application code accordingly.

 ### Migrate all certificates to KeyVault

-Azure Spring Cloud does not provide access to the JRE keystore.
-It is therefore necessary to [migrate certificates to Azure KeyVault](/azure/key-vault/certificate-scenarios), and change the application code to [access certificates in KeyVault](/java/api/overview/azure/keyvault-certs-readme).
+Azure Spring Cloud doesn't provide access to the JRE keystore, so you must [migrate certificates to Azure KeyVault](/azure/key-vault/certificate-scenarios), and change the application code to [access certificates in KeyVault](/java/api/overview/azure/keyvault-certs-readme).

 ### Remove/Disable APM integrations

 Eliminate any integrations with Application Performance Management tools/agents.
-See [Post-migration](#post-migration) for information on configuring performance management with Azure Monitor.
+For information on configuring performance management with Azure Monitor, see the [Post-migration](#post-migration) section.

 ### Replace explicit Zipkin dependencies with Spring Cloud Starters

 If any of the migrated applications has explicit Zipkin dependencies, remove them and replace them with Spring Cloud Starters as described in the "Distributed Tracing Dependency" section of [Prepare a Java Spring application for deployment in Azure Spring Cloud](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment).
-See [Post-migration](#post-migration) for information on Distributed Tracing with Azure App Insights.
+For information on Distributed Tracing with Azure App Insights, see the [Post-migration](#post-migration) section.

 ### Disable Metrics Clients and Endpoints in your applications